omar-hekal/IUST_PersonReId/README.md

 [Link 1] (Google Drive)

 ### Bboxes naming convention
-In bbox "D1_F29115_ID5.jpg", "D1" is the name of the first camera.

-"F29115" is the 29115th frame in camera "D1".

-"ID5" is the name of the 5th identity in synchronized cameras.
+For example: C1_F6595_ID10.jpeg
+"C1" is the camera number at that particular location "F6595" is the frame number of that person in the partitioned movie "ID10" is the identity number of the person in the provided collection